sarimzaf/sarimzaf.github.io/_pages/about.md

 * I am a Research Analyst at IFPRI (International Food Policy Research Institute) in Washington, DC.
 I work in the Poverty, Gender and Inclusion department on projects related to education, cash transfers and mental health. [[PGI-IFPRI](https://www.ifpri.org/unit/poverty-gender-and-inclusion-pgi/)]
 * My research interests lie in the intersection of applied micro and behavioral economics, particularly individual behavior, preferences and poverty.
 * I received my Masters of Research Degree in Economics from [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/teaching/pse-masters-programs/master-analysis-and-policy-in-economics/) and my undergraduate degree in Economics from  [Lahore University of Management Sciences](https://mgshss.lums.edu.pk/).
-* I received my Masters of Research Degree in Economics from [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/teaching/pse-masters-programs/master-analysis-and-policy-in-economics/) and my undergraduate degree in Economics from  [Lahore University of Management Sciences](https://mgshss.lums.edu.pk/).

 <!---
 A data-driven personal website